rafaelbarretorb/rrt_star_global_planner/README.md

-This is a Global Planner Plugin that implements the RRT* (Rapidly-exploring Random Tree STAR) Path Planning Algorithm.
+This is a ROS Global Planner Plugin that implements the RRT* (Rapidly-exploring Random Tree STAR) Path Planning Algorithm.
 I am trying to keep the code simple to help everyone that is learning ROS and the navigation stack.
 I had several unnecessary difficulties to learn how to write a Global Planner Plugin and I hope that this package helps you to learn faster.

-I followed the Tutorial [Writing A Global Path Planner As Plugin in ROS](http://wiki.ros.org/navigation/Tutorials/Writing%20A%20Global%20Path%20Planner%20As%20Plugin%20in%20ROS) and study the source code of the global_planner package of the [Navigation Stack](https://github.com/ros-planning/navigation) and a few other plugin packages available at github.
+I followed the Tutorial [Writing A Global Path Planner As Plugin in ROS](http://wiki.ros.org/navigation/Tutorials/Writing%20A%20Global%20Path%20Planner%20As%20Plugin%20in%20ROS) and study the source code of the global_planner package of the [Navigation Stack](https://github.com/ros-planning/navigation) and a few other plugin packages available at github to develop this package.

 I use the Kinetic Distro.
 If you decided to test this plugin using Husky Robot Simulator you can install it with the following instructions: